 What’s the Fastest Way to Send Money to Thailand?

-No matter what country you’re from, for the fastest money transfer into Thailand, use one of these online money services:
+No matter what country you’re from, for the fastest money transfer into Thailand, use one of these online services:

 In most cases, you’ll get your money in minutes once you have an account.